Adallcode/Project2/README.md

 Game rules:
 If the Cube reaches the floor 3 times GAMEOVER.
-While you kill the game got more difficult, the Cube will be smaller.
+While you kill some game objects, the game got more difficult, the Cube will be smaller.